CloudTheWolf/opfw-mdt-compose/README.md

 15: Run the following commands: chmod 666 /conf/mdt-v2-server/prod.env

-16: Next, run the command `docker login https://repo.legacyrp.company` and enter the username and password (You will be given the username and password via Discord)
+16: Next, run the command `docker login https://repo.legacyrp.company` and enter the username and password ( `legacy` for both user and pass)

 17: Once done, make sure you are still in the mdt-site folder and run the command `docker compose up -d`